State integral models and the tetrahedron equation: Introduction

 In a recent work \cite{BKMS}, it is claimed that solutions of the tetrahedron equation in the IRC form as well as in the vertex form can be constructed from quantum dilogarithms satisfying an inversion relation and the pentagon identity.
 It is plausible that their construction is related to the one discussed here.

 The rest of the paper is organized as follows.
 We begin in section~\ref{sec:IRC} by reviewing IRC models and their integrability, which is implied by the tetrahedron equation.
 In section~\ref{sec:SIM}, we introduce state integral models on shaped pseudo $3$-manifolds.
 We present the main result in section~\ref{sec:TE-TW}.
+Section~\ref{sec:conclusions} contains concluding remarks.